Congratulations on getting a Southwest Airlines Interview.

 Why do you want to be a Southwest Airlines Flight Attendant?

-• Say you have excellent communication skills which will allow you to work well with the customer and other crew members.
+- Say you have excellent communication skills, which allow you to work well with the customer and other crew members.

-• Mention you are a self-starter and team player, allowing you to work well independently or in a team.
+- Mention that you are a self-starter and team player, allowing you to work well independently or in a team.

 Why should we hire you as a flight attendant?